llooker/google_firebase2/README.md

 ## 2. Copy and Paste the the output the contents of the measure into the `events_generated` view in `events_generated.view.lkml`

+Replace all content of these view files with the generated LookML.
 You should now be able to explore all the events.